zelenchuk/github_workflow/README.md

 `git config user.email "new@email.com"`

-### 3. Try to commit and check what profile commit changes.
+### 3. Try to commit and check who been the author of this sending.
 If that you?
-Thats work!
+Thats works!
+Enjoy!

 GitHub or Bitbucket ask you to login again!